San Jose Slip and Fall Accident Lawyers

 Building Your Slip & Fall Accident Case

-If you are the victim of a slip and fall accident, you can get started building your premises liability case at once.
-Securing evidence where the accident occurred is a practical step that can help you and your attorney build your claim.
+If you are the victim of a slip and fall accident, which is a type of premises liability case, let us help you build it from the bottom and up.
+Securing evidence where the accident occurred is a practical step that can help you and our attorneys build your claim.

-Victims also need a comprehensive knowledge of local statutes and documentation processes.
-This is why it's a good idea to turn to attorneys at the beginning of your case.
-An attorney can help you identify details and document facts quickly.
+When you work with our attorneys, you also gain our comprehensive knowledge of local statutes and documentation processes.
+This is why it is a good idea to turn to attorneys at the beginning of your case.

 What do I have to prove in a slip and fall case?

 California premises liability law states that the owner of a property – a house, a business, or any other real estate – has a duty to exercise reasonable care in using or maintaining the property.
 This duty includes responding to known slip/trip hazards to fix them and/or to warn visitors about the dangers.
 A slip and fall case typically deals with four issues, each of which you will have to prove.

 The four important elements to prove in your slip and fall case are: